Last updated on June 28th, 2024.

 Portuguese Croissãs Why You Will Love Them?

-While the classic French croissant and Italian Cornetto are light and flaky, in Portugal, these rolls go by the name Croissant Brioche.
+While the classic French croissant and Italian Cornetto are light and flaky, and the Israeli Rugelach are loaded with chocolate, in Portugal, these rolls go by the name Croissant Brioche.
 Made with a rich buttery Brioche dough, then rolled and shaped into the classic crescent croissant shape.
 After baking, the rolls are soaked in sweet, sticky syrup that sometimes is infused with Port Wine.

 These pastries will blow your mind!
 I don’t understand how pastry shops have yet to discover them.
 They are tender, buttery, a little sticky, slightly sweet, and are the perfect way to help you warm up during your coffee break for that time of the day.
 Parisian croissants get all the credit, but the Lisbon locals will agree with me that these sweet pastries are love at first bite and the best thing since Brioche Bread.